This article contains SPOILERS of The Boys Season 4.

 Incels

 Consider the case of “incels”.
 According to the Merriam-Webster Dictionary, an Incel is a person (usually a man) who regards himself or herself as being involuntarily celibate and typically expresses extreme resentment and hostility toward those who are sexually active.
 “The term “incels” emerged from a Reddit group in which tens of thousands of users, most of them young men, commiserate about their lack of sexual activity—many of them placing the blame on women—Josh O’Kane (O’kane in Webster, 2024).
 Let’s say an “incel” blames and attacks women – especially the Feminist movement- for what he is experiencing.
 No matter how irrational his complaint is, he is desperate for validation.
 In truth, he should go to therapy and treat those feelings.
 Maybe he needs to work on behaviors that make him unsuccessful with dating.
-However, we also live in a society that prioritizes money, looks, and a certain type of man.
+However, we also live in a society that prioritizes money, looks, and a certain type of men.
 In The Boys, Homelander’s image provides all the things these people lack and need.
 He pretends to be the shoulder they can cry on.

 Homelander also represents people in positions of power: those who perpetuate polarization with the help of incredibly popular figures, like The Seven.
 It becomes a never-ending cycle of “Panem et Circenses”.
 Even cancel culture, as pointless as it may seem, has contributed to societal divisions without substantial effect.
 In The Boys, Sage knows this perfectly well and uses it to make The Seven’s manipulation more influential.
 Her powers seem fantastical because she can read incredibly fast and fully retain the information.
 However, anyone without supernatural powers who studied an environment in detail would eventually discover what Sage did.
 Hence, this Season’s stronger reminder that with perfect marketing and public relations, anyone can be manipulated- even you.